Close up photo of Helen sitting at her Nord stage piano, performing with band

 Pianist | Percussionist | Vocalist

-Close up shot of Helens hands playing the piano.
+Close-up of Helens hands playing piano

 Piano